pgRouting/pgrouting/doc/chinese/pgr_chinesePostmanCost.rst

    :start-after: charactersistics-start
    :end-before: charactersistics-end

-- [TBD] Return value when the graph if disconnected
+- Return value when the graph if disconnected

 Signatures
 -------------------------------------------------------------------------------